CaryLorrk/dotfiles/bash/README.md

 ------------
 Some basic setting and source other files.

-bashrc.theme.*
+theme
 --------------
 Bash colorscheme.
-Choose one to source.
+Choose to source.

 alias
 -----